lese9855/NTFScript-3G/README.md

 ![alt text](https://raw.githubusercontent.com/lese9855/NTFScript-3G/main/Pictures/Screenshot_03.png)

 7. That's all!
-Now you can write to NTFS drives!
+Now you can write to the NTFS storages!

 If you want to remove the storage, simply click the eject button on Finder.